 If the letter is for a job application, then ask the subject for a detailed job description.
 This will help you fine-tune your letter to match the skills, experience, and personality the employer seeks.

-Regardless of the recipient and purpose of the letter, the following tips are considered best practices for writing a recommendation letter:
+Regardless of the recipient and purpose of the letter, the following tips are considered best practices:

-- Be specific about key traits — Don’t be vague, but rather focus on one or maybe two key traits about the person.
+- Be specific about key traits: Don’t be vague, but rather focus on one or two key traits about the person.
 Give examples of how these traits impacted your company and how they relate to the job for which they’re applying.

 - Provide your contact information — The recipient may want to follow up with you, so make sure you provide an email address or phone number where you can be reached.
 Be sure to include your title if you’re writing the letter in your professional capacity.

-Remember to keep your letter of recommendation more formal than the everyday emails you send.
+Remember to make your recommendation letter more formal than the everyday emails you send.
 That means having some structure and avoiding the use of slang or shorthand.
-Online recommendation letter templates can be useful, at least to help you get started.
+Online templates can be useful, at least to help you get started.

 Here is a section-by-section breakdown to help guide your letter:

-- Conclusion — This may be just one sentence, but you’ll want to offer the opportunity for them to contact you if they have further questions (including your contact information).
+- Conclusion: This may be just one sentence, but you’ll want to offer the opportunity for them to contact you if they have further questions and include your contact information.

-If you’re writing a recommendation letter, format matters.
-You want to present your favorite former employee in the best light possible, so how you write and organize your letter makes all the difference.
+If you’re writing a recommendation letter, formatting matters.
+You want to present your former employee in the best light possible, so how you write and organize your letter makes all the difference.
 Make sure you put the same care and attention to detail into your recruitment process.
-Sign up for Monster Hiring Solutions and you’ll get expert recruiting and management strategies sent right to your in-box.
+Sign up for Monster Hiring Solutions and you’ll get expert recruiting and management strategies sent right to your inbox.